rocket/rocket/README.md

-Once the prerequisites are installed, the example can be compiled either by opening examples.sln and selecting "Build" -> "Build Solution" from Visual Studio 2008, or by doing `make examples/example_bass` on Unix-base systems.
+Once the prerequisites are installed, the example can be compiled either by opening examples.sln and selecting "Build" -> "Build Solution" from Visual Studio 2008, or by doing `make examples/example_bass` on Unix-based systems.

 Using the editor
 ----------------